 The sensation of scuba diving is how I’d imagine it would feel to fly.
 You’re weightless, suspended in a world of turquoise and among creatures that glide past you with ease.
 The benefit of scuba diving is that you get to explore the 71% of the earth’s surface that is covered by water.
 Although Gauteng is a landlocked province with no access to the sea, you can learn to scuba dive in numerous lakes and swimming pools around the province.
-Legally, children from 10 to 14 years old can take part in junior open water courses.
+Legally, children from the age of 10 to 14 years old can take part in junior open water courses.
 They need to be comfortable in water, a good swimmer and of reasonable fitness.
 Training generally takes place in a deep, heated pool and once you’ve completed your training you will progress to a lake, dam or the ocean to qualify.
 If you’re not sure if this activity is for you, find out if the centre offers a free trial to help you decide.

 where to go